Nissan Z-car: Third generation: Nissan 300ZX (Z31, 1983–1989)

 The Z-car was completely redesigned in 1984 and introduced Nissan's new series of 3.0-liter V6 engine, dubbed the VG series.
-The same engine was used in the electromotive (later to become NPTI) GTP ZX-Turbo that dominated the IMSA GTP races in 1988 and 1989.
-These were available in both VG30E naturally aspirated and VG30ET turbocharged forms producing 160 and 200 bhp (120 and 150 kW) respectively, although some VG30ET powered Z-cars exported outside of the U.S. produced 228 bhp due to a longer cam duration and fewer emission restrictions.
+The same engine was used in the electramotive (later to become NPTI) GTP ZX-Turbo that dominated the IMSA GTP races in 1988 and 1989.
+These were available in both VG30E naturally aspirated and VG30ET turbocharged forms producing 160 and 200 bhp respectively, although some VG30ET powered Z-cars exported outside of the U.S. produced 228 PS due to a longer cam duration and fewer emission restrictions.
 These were showcased in sleek new wedge-shaped styling and given a new name, the 300ZX.
 Like its predecessor, it proved to be wildly popular and was the second best-selling Z-car in history selling over 70,000 units due in part not only to its new styling but also to even more added luxury features and high performance.
 When the 300ZX Turbo was released in Japan, it offered the highest HP available in a Japanese standard production car at the time.

 Much like the 280ZX that preceded it, the first gen 300ZX was thought by enthusiasts as more GT than a true sports car.
 It had improved handling, acceleration, and refinement than any previous model Z-car.

 Nissan made various changes and claimed improvements to the Z31 model throughout its entire production.
 In 1983, Nissan first offered the 300ZX in Japan.
 It was introduced in the US one year later.
 All US-market 1984 model Nissan vehicles carried both Datsun and Nissan nameplates.
 Along with the arrival of their new flagship sports coupe, Nissan launched an aggressive marketing campaign to promote the brand name change from Datsun to Nissan.
 The 1984 Model can technically be considered the only year of the "Datsun 300ZX".
 The 1984 300ZX 50th Anniversary Edition was released in celebration of the company's 50th anniversary year.
 It was based on the standard 300ZX Turbo but was outfitted with every luxury feature available, a unique black interior with "body sonic" leather seats in addition to widened fender flares, requisite badging, rear quarter panel flares, and sixteen-inch (406 mm) wheels (400 mm).